adamcohenhillel/deepAI/README.md

 [ ] Write tests
 [ ] Add docstrings for everything
-[ ] Going over code standtards: Types, import order, (Add to checks)
+[ ] Going over code standtards: Types, import order, (Add to checks) [ ] Add timestamps to the neo4j nodes (to be able to filteer better when matching)